Posted by Mia Wren on 22nd Dec 2025

 2) Smoking-hot fat in a hot tin

-This is the big one.
-The tin and fat need to be hot enough that the batter sizzles as it hits.
+The tin and fat must be hot enough that the batter sizzles as it hits.

 3) Don’t open the oven door

-Yorkshires are basically doing a steam-powered magic trick.
-Opening the oven early can ruin it.
+Yorkshires are doing a steam-powered magic trick.
+Opening the door early can ruin it.

 The batter: simple, smooth, and not overthought